Royal Malta Artillery: World War I

-The Inter-war Years
+Inter-war years

 At the end of the Great War, the RMA were deployed to guarding POWs until 1920 when they were taken off this task and the unit was reduced to its pre-war three company order of battle (ORBAT).
 The RMA would spend the inter-war years acting as coastal and heavy anti-aircraft artillery.
 From 1938 onwards the RMA expanded to make up two coast regiments. one of which would become a heavy anti-aircraft regiment.

 World War II

 The RMA is known to have had the following units on its ORBAT: They were vital in repelling the Italian naval attack on Grand Harbour on 26 July 1941.